Brankale/Nintendo-DS-Lite-colorspace/README.md

 \end{equation}
 `$

 You can choose among several chromatic adaptation transforms (CATs) such as: Von Kries, Bradford, CIECAT02 and CIECAT16.
-Despite being older than CIECAT02 and its revision CIECAT16, the Bradford matrix is still the industry standard, with numerous studies demonstrating its accuracy.

-> [!NOTE]
-> For the calculations I'll use the Bradford matrix.

 #### Von Kries matrix (not recommended)
 $`